 - The employee must have worked at a site with at least 50 or more employees within a 75-mile radius

 Like most employment law claims, there are exceptions.
 Even if the previous three elements are not satisfied, an employee may still receive protections under the FMLA.
-Courts have recognized that if an employer informs an employee that they are covered under the FMLA and the employee detrimentally relies upon that representation, then the employer is prevented from thereafter disputing the employee’s eligibility.
+Courts recognize that if an employer informs an employee that they are covered under the FMLA and the employee detrimentally relies upon that representation, the employer cannot thereafter dispute the employee’s eligibility.

 An eligible employee can take FMLA leave for the following reasons:

 - Placement of a child with the employee for adoption or foster care